IBM/cp4ba-client-onboarding-scenario/22.0.2/DeployingClientOnboarding2202.md

    <img src="..\images\openshift-log-in-token.jpg" />

-5. Start the deployment on the Client Onboarding artifacts
+5. Start the deployment of the Client Onboarding artifacts

 ### Configuring an RPA environment